Work Stress Expert, Trainer & Speaker

 Established in 2016, the ENWHP is a non-profit organization that is committed to alleviating the growing problem of workplace stress and work-related mental illness prevailing throughout Europe.

 The ENWHP is composed of different divisions.
 Each division is headed by a board member and is designated with a specific function that is designed to address workplace stress.

 There are various positions available in a division.
 To join, you will have to undergo training under the ENWHP.
 Once you complete the training, you can participate in the division’s different activities.

-The ENWHP also provides training services to any company that needs workplace stress management policies within the organisation.
+The ENWHP also provides training services to any company that needs workplace stress management policies within the organization.
 The company will have to undergo training in the ENWHP’s trainer accreditation program.

-When you have completed the training, you can share the tools, techniques, and processes under the organisation’s Workplace Health Promotion (EQSWH) program.
+When you have completed the training, you can share the tools, techniques, and processes under the organization’s Workplace Health Promotion (EQSWH) program.

 Location: Perugia, Italy

 Matt Adams is a Work Stress and Work Anxiety Expert, Health-Hacker, Keynote Speaker, Stress Management Trainer and Consultant.
 Matt first experienced stress and burnout at age 24 while managing two real estate sales offices, then at 27 suffered a severe panic attack that altered the course of his life.
 During a 10 month self-rehabilitation Matt found or created various stress and anxiety reduction techniques to eliminate the heart palpitations and lightening-shock feelings in his heart.
 He now has a tool-belt of over 50 techniques for reducing or eliminating stress and anxiety and teaches these to corporations and entrepreneurs during his stress management training courses, coaching and keynote presentations.